Destination Snowflake setup guide #

 andpassword

-configurations from a credentials store rather than having users specify them in plain text config file.
-You can use keystores to store your credentials related to your Snowflake server connections.The following parameters are available:type
+configurations from a credentials store rather than having users specify them in plain text configuration file.
+You can use KeyStores to store your credentials for Snowflake server connections.credential-store

-: You should create entries in the credential store for your configs using a prefix and specify the prefix here.
-For example, you can create keystore entries with aliasessnowflake1_username
+You must create entries in the credential store for your configs using a prefix and specify the prefix here.
+For example, if you create KeyStore entries with aliases

 andsnowflake1_password

-: This field is optional.
-If you don’t specify the keystore password here, then you must use the UUID from your license file as the keystore password.
+If you don’t specify the KeyStore password here, then you must use the UUID from your license file as the KeyStore password.
 Remember to keep your license file somewhere safe in order to keep this password secure.

 Parameters related to stage configuration #